 The party in Statless And Tactless gets literally railroaded into visiting a town by way of an actual railroad.

 The party, chiefly Soo, is surprised that Joe of all people actually dislikes taking games off the rails despite being a massive troll.
 He insists that he'll never derail the plot but instead takes pleasure from "bursting into the engine compartment and tossing hyper-flammable babies' into the boiler".

 In the South Park episode Asspen, Stan is railroaded into an 80s-style sports movie plot, complete with contrived exposition.

 Also in "Woodland Critter Christmas", Stan refuses to go along with the plot, but the Interactive Narrator (played by Cartman) doesn't stop harassing him until he does.

-In Dexter's Laboratory the episode D&DD, a homage to Dungeonsand Dragons , has Dexter being removed from his position as GM for this exact reason.
+The Dexter's Laboratory episode D&DD, a homage to Dungeons & Dragons, has Dexter being removed from his position as GM for this exact reason.
 When Dee-Dee takes his place his company doesn't seem to mind, despite the fact that she railroads the game off genre.